· July 9, 2026

 Contraction is cheap.
 Release is expensive.

 Muscle fibers naturally stay locked unless ATP unhooks them.
 ATP powers the calcium pumps that pull calcium back into storage, allowing myosin to detach from actin.
-Without ATP, myosin stays bound — contraction persists.
+Without ATP, myosin stays bound—contraction persists.
 This is why rigor mortis locks bodies solid: no ATP, no release.

 If a woman is undereating, her ATP budget crashes.
 Calcium can’t clear efficiently.
 Ion gradients can’t reset.
 Mitochondria lose flexibility.
 The capacity to unwind disappears.

 Her body isn’t stubborn.
-It’s bankrupt.
+It’s running a deficit.

 Undereating triggers metabolic signals the brainstem interprets as scarcity.